California State Route 34: Route description

-The route parallels the Southern Pacific Coast Line, which carries Coast Starlight, Pacific Surfliner and Metrolink Ventura County Line passenger trains, for almost its entire current length.
+The route parallels the Union Pacific Railroad's Coast Line, which carries Coast Starlight, Pacific Surfliner and Ventura County Line passenger trains, for almost its entire current length.

 History

 In 1933, a road from Hueneme to near Somis, going through Oxnard and Camarillo, was added to the state highway system.
 This road was numbered as Route 153 in 1935.
 In the 1964 state highway renumbering, SR 34 was defined with this routing, ending at SR 118 on the eastern side.
-In 1965, the highway from Port Hueneme to SR 1 was removed from the state highway system.
+In 1965, the highway from Port Hueneme to Oxnard Boulevard (then SR 1) was removed from the state highway system.
 The part of the highway in Oxnard was authorized by the state legislature to be turned over to the city of Oxnard in 2008.

 Future

+Next to the Fifth Street/Rice Avenue intersection is an at-grade railroad crossing that was the site of the 2015 Oxnard train derailment, which eventually led to one death and over 30 injuries.
+At the time it was the twelfth accident at the crossing in ten years.
+An overpass to allow Rice Avenue to pass over both Fifth Street and the tracks has been planned at that site for almost two decades, but funding had not been available in Ventura County for the estimated $35 million grade separation project.
+On July 12, 2023, the Ventura County Transportation Commission and the City of Oxnard received $15 million in state funding to build the overpass.
+As of February 2025, $134.5 million has been invested in the project.
+Construction started on March 19, and is estimated to be completed in December 2029.
+Caltrans had already relinquished the portion of SR 1 in Oxnard along Oxnard Boulevard in 2014, and the plan is then for SR 1 to be re-routed onto that segment of Rice Avenue, which would then officially connect the highway with SR 34 again.

-According to the 2017 Caltrans District 7 Transportation Concept Report for State Route 34, State Route 34 is on the list of routes recommended for relinquishment.
+According to the 2017 Caltrans District 7 Transportation Concept Report for State Route 34, the highway is on the list of routes recommended for relinquishment.